BruceZhang404/BruceZhang404/README.md

 # About Me
 - Always new in programming.
-- Study computer science in Peking University in China 🇨🇳
+- Study computer science in Peking University in China.
+- Interested in Linux,Robotics and Computer Vision.
-- Like reading **comics** 📖.
+- Like reading **comics** in free time.
+- Life dream is to found a great company.